wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 **Examples:**

-❌ **EXCLUDE:**
+❌ **EXCLUDE (no placeholder, completely omit):**
 ```
 Attachment: "AIConversationArchivingSystem.md" (pasted)
-→ This is the archiving instruction file itself - EXCLUDE
+→ This is the archiving instruction file itself - DO NOT include in Attachments section at all
+→ Do NOT create any placeholder or note for this file
 ```

 ❌ **EXCLUDE:**